conjurdemos/apj-secrets/apps/dockerhub/README.md

    https://docs.cyberark.com/conjur-cloud/latest/en/Content/Integrations/k8s-ocp/k8s-jwt-authn.htm

-5. [Kubernetes] Create a dummy image pull secret
+5. [Kubernetes] Create the imagePullSecrets with dummy credential value This is the imagePullSecrets to access the private repo.
+The credential value will be replaced at step 7 so dummy(wrong) value is fine.
    Please refer to https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/ for details

    For example: